m-strw/Chrome-Extensions/README.md

 ## The goal
 Is to build a univeral shopping cart that allows people to shop on anywebsite and collect the wishlist / shopping cart with them.

+larger goal is to have a platform where people can find products without having to vist a website to find them.

 ## Problem
 When someone is online shopping and they want to have a wish list of iteams they can only do that within that one each website and they want to be able to see all the iteams in one wishlist.